 Because patients with AS and PFO were empirically found to have higher survival rates when treated using surgical procedures, many interventional studies on the topic have been published.
 For instance, there is evidence of catheterization and percutaneous occlusion devices as effective treatment modalities for the condition.
 While percutaneous closure is limited only to small diameters, current research projects are trying to expand the treatment scope of the procedure.

 Patients expecting to undergo percutaneous closure should be well-prepared and well-informed of the procedure.
-Both young and adult patients should be kept in check regarding the following preparations prior to treatment.
+Therefore, both young and adult patients should be kept in check regarding the following preparations before treatment.

-Testing for cardiac functions – Patients acquiring percutaneous closure either for ASD or PFO should have been screened using cardiac MRI or echocardiogram.
-This allows doctors to visualize the problem and to factor in other cardiac structures prior to treatment.
-Usually, post-procedure MRI or echocardiograms will also be requested by the doctor to monitor the success of treatment.
+- Testing for cardiac functions – Patients acquiring percutaneous closure either for ASD or PFO should have been screened using cardiac MRI or echocardiogram.
+This allows doctors to visualize the problem and to factor in other cardiac structures before treatment.
+Usually, post-procedure MRI or echocardiograms will also be requested by the doctor to monitor treatment success.

-Take necessary medications on time – In some cases, physicians would prescribe medications prior to the procedure.
-Patients should ensure that these medications are taken regularly, unless otherwise specified by the physician.
+- Take necessary medications on time – In some cases, physicians would prescribe medications before the procedure.
+Therefore, patients should ensure that these medications are taken regularly unless otherwise specified by the physician.

-Limiting the procedure – Patients who experienced a recent bacterial or fungal infection are usually not allowed to undergo percutaneous closure.
-This is to limit the spread of microorganisms in the surgical tools.
+- Limiting the procedure – Patients who experienced a recent bacterial or fungal infection are usually not allowed to undergo percutaneous closure.
+This is to limit the spread of microorganisms in surgical tools.

 A percutaneous closure is done under local anesthesia and usually takes approximately one to two hours to complete.
 Below is a detailed process of a typical percutaneous closure directed at treating ASD or PFO.

 - After pre-intervention preparations have been completed, a physician would start the treatment by inducing local anesthesia or analgosedation into the patient - particularly in the patient’s femoral vein where catheterization will also take place.